kedacore/keda-docs/content/docs/2.7/scalers/gcp-stackdriver.md

 The `credentialsFromEnv` property maps to the name of an environment variable in the scale target (`scaleTargetRef`) that contains the service account credentials (JSON).
 KEDA will use those to connect to Google Cloud Platform and collect the configured stack driver metrics.

+The `alignmentPeriodSeconds`, `alignmentAligner` and `alignmentReducer` properties controls time series aggregation before the metrics are returned.
+See below for more details.

 ### Timeseries alignment properties
 It is much better to aggregate the time series values before they are returned from stackdriver instead of getting the raw values.
 For that, you must specify a value of 60 or more for the `alignmentPeriodSeconds` property as well as an alignment operation in the `alignmentAligner` property and/or a reducer in the `alignmentReducer` property.